msel-source/mefwriter/README.md

 that is generalized and is suitable for many applications.
 The intention is to make MEF 3.0 usable, without requiring a deep understanding of the details of the format.

+Some sample data created using this module can be found [here](https://www.dropbox.com/sh/334r3ldwqe989ec/AADFjs9GcxhEpf3SwWIE75SVa?dl=0).

 General usage instructions:

 This module assumes the timestamps are in increasing order, so if the original data isn't ordered properly,